 Finally, is exercising and holding more shares, furthering increasing your single stock position, something you should be doing as you enter retirement?

 Further strategic planning for stock options may consider calendar years in retirement when taxable income is lower.
 Lower tax years can create opportunities to exercise and/or sell shares in a way that minimizes the taxes you owe.

 In fact, strategically selling the “right” stock options may have a materially different tax implication.
-For example, exercised and held incentive stock options have “dual basis.”
-One basis for regular tax and one basis for AMT.
-If you have multiple tranches of exercised and held stock options, its very likely the spread between is different.
-Incentive stock with a greater spread may be more advantageous to sell in an effort to accelerate AMT credits, leading to a potentially smaller tax bill.
+For example, exercised and held incentive stock options have a “dual basis.”
+One basis for regular tax and one basis for the alternative minimum tax.
+If you have multiple tranches of exercised and held stock options, it’s very likely the spread between each one is different.
+Incentive stock with a greater spread may be more advantageous to sell in an effort to accelerate alternative minimum tax credits, leading to a potentially smaller tax bill.

-How to Think About Stock Options and Retirement Planning
+How to Think About Employee Stock Options and Retirement Planning

-Stock option can be great.
-But retirement planning may warrant a change in thinking.
+Employee stock options can be great.
+But retirement planning may warrant additional thinking.

 In your working and saving years, it could be reasonable to assume some degree of overexposure risk in exchange for the opportunity to generate wealth through stock options.

 This makes the most sense when you’re employable, earning a working wage, and/or willing to accept the risk.
 During this accumulation stage of life, stock options, even concentrated equity, can be a positive thing as you are not dependent upon this wealth to live your life.

 Retirement often comes with a change in thinking, primarily driven by the need to switch from accumulation of wealth (saving) to decumulation of wealth (spending).
 In the decumulation stage of life, wealth generation (concentrated equity) may take a back to seat to ideas such as asset allocation and diversification.